There are two ways to create a roadmap in Roadmunk: from scratch or using one of our customizable in-app templates.

 Creating a New Roadmap from Scratch

 - If you haven't created any roadmaps yet, click the New Roadmap button, otherwise click the + New button in the top-right of the screen and then select New Roadmap in the dropdown.

 IMPORTANT: Be careful not to confuse New Roadmap with New Portfolio.
 Portfolio Roadmaps roll up one or more source roadmaps into a single Portfolio that provides a higher-level view of an organization's strategy.
-You can find out more about Portfolio Roadmaps in our Quick Guide Portfolio Roadmapping article.
+You can find out more about Portfolio Roadmaps in our Working with Portfolio Roadmapping article.

 TIP: The title should be short but descriptive.
 To differentiate it from similar roadmaps in the account, you may want to append your name or the name of your team or department.